 Before you begin - your Intel CPU must be one of the CPU's below in order for hosting to work, and the Intel HD must be enabled in device manager.

-Intel CPU chipsets supporting Parsec hosting (Quick Sync Video)
+Does your Intel CPU chipset support Parsec hosting (DirectX 11.1 + Quick Sync Video)

 HOW TO ENABLE HOSTING ON LAPTOPS WITH INTEL AND NVIDIA GRAPHICS